 Our daughters are not stupid.
 If we teach them how to have more compassion when observing others, perhaps they will judge themselves less harshly too.

 Before we go judging girls like Miley Cyrus, Britney Spears, or the next Disney star gone wild, let us keep in mind that every time we point a finger, there are three pointing back at us.

-Are you part of the problem or the solution?
+Do we want to be part of the problem or part of the solution?